Keyboard shortcuts

 }

-// Append block to region
+// Move the block into a region

 region.append_block(block);